Founder of Horizon Family Solutions, LLC.

 Hospice of the Monterey Peninsula Patient and Family, Adult Bereavement, and Children’s Bereavement 2004

 Wrap Around Full Training and Certification, 2002

 Resource Realizations Family Resource Coaching – Self-Discovery, 2001

-Dore’ has had additional specialized training and continuing education in
+Dore’ has additional specialized training and continuing education in the following areas

 - Approaches to Relief of Suffering

 - Child Traumatic Stress: Understanding and Serving through a Cultural Lens

 - Different Ways of Grieving, Different Ways of Healing

 - Grief and/or Learning Disabilities in Children

 - Kids on the Continuum from Difficult to Dangerous